 Galen resides in Menlo Park with his lovely wife, Sonya.
 They have two beautiful daughters named Megan and Emily.
 When not busy at the restaurant, Galen enjoys skiing, taking trips to the wine country, hiking, biking and cooking.
 Galen is also an avid sports fan favoring his local teams especially the Giants and the Niners.

-Rico J. Puga, manager of Sundance The Steakhouse, defines the meaning of “climbing the restaurant ladder”.
+Rico J. Puga, Operations Manager of Sundance The Steakhouse, defines the meaning of “climbing the restaurant ladder”.
 Rico began his Sundance career as a dishwasher in 1992.
 Rico embraced his opportunity in the Sundance kitchen and appreciated every minute of it.
 Rico’s patience and hard work earned him promotion after promotion over the years.
 Over the course of 8 years, Rico climbed every leg of the kitchen ladder for the exception of line cooking.
 It was at this juncture where Rico was offered two routes to extend his career.
 One route was through the cook’s line and the other was through the ranks in the dining room.
 It was a tough decision, however the needs of the company at the time where on the floor as a bus boy.
 Rico again took the opportunity before him and quickly became the best busser Sundance has ever seen.
 Rico’s true passion blossomed before everyone’s eyes.
 Customer satisfaction and the art of dining became Rico’s new focus.
 Over the years, Rico gained the trust of management and his peers.
 It wasn’t long until Rico became our best waiter and our best trainer.
 In the year 2002, the opportunity of management was presented to Rico.
 Although it was an initial pay cut with more hours and responsibilities, Rico took it and has grown into that role as well.
 No doubt that Rico will met this challenge head on with conviction and determination.

 Today, Rico is in charge of several key departments at Sundance along with running the day to day activities of a very busy steakhouse.
 In essence Rico has become owner’s right hand man.